 You can provide basic medical care at the scene of the injury.
 Remember that any animal that is injured or in pain may bite or scratch.
 Injured animals must be approached carefully, and you should first take precautions for your own safety.
 Using a muzzle is often a prudent safety measure; one can be easily made from a piece of cloth or a ready-made muzzle can be included in the first aid kit.
 Never muzzle a dog with chest injuries or a dog with a short nose (brachycephalic breeds like Pugs), and never leave a muzzled dog alone.
-Placing a light towel or cloth over the animal's head can decrease the pet's awareness of nearby activity or noises that may cause fearful and aggressive reactions.

-requires immediate first aid.
+Bleeding requires immediate first aid.
 Press down firmly on the bleeding area with your fingers or the palm of your hand, and then apply a firm, but not tight, bandage.
 Any long pieces of fabric or gauze can be used.
 Often washcloths and hand towels are enough when applied with mild pressure.
 If the original bandage becomes soaked with blood, do not remove it; simply place additional material on top and continue to apply pressure.
 These bandages can be secured in place using duct or packaging tape.

-can be difficult to evaluate because the fur makes it hard to examine the injury.
+Burns can be difficult to evaluate because the fur makes it hard to examine the injury.
 Large deep burns, chemical burns, and electrical burns need immediate attention, as do burns involving the airway or face.
 Use cold water on the affected area, and cover the burn with a nonstick dressing.

 Dogs or cats that are choking may cough forcefully, drool, gag, or paw at their mouth.
 They may also hold their mouth open and show signs of agitation.
 If you think your pet is choking, do not stick your fingers in its mouth because you can easily be bitten or push the object further in.
 Instead, you can try to dislodge the object by thumping the animal between the shoulder blades or by applying several quick, squeezing compressions on both sides of the ribcage.